This bolognese sauce is delicious over spaghetti squash! It makes for a tasty Whole30 and paleo dinner!

 - Melt the olive oil over medium heat in a large pot (I use a stew pot).
 Add the onion and carrot and saute until onion is translucent.

-- Once beef has browned reduce heat to low and add the milk to the pot and stir occasionally until all the milk is absorbed.
+- Reduce heat to low and add the milk to the pot and stir occasionally until all the milk is absorbed.

 - Sir in the nutmeg and oregano.